Flow Cytometer Equipment: Know Its Components and Advantages

 Cell Sorting

-Flow cytometry is equipped with cell-sorting capabilities that allow researchers to isolate specific cell populations for the next process like further studying or for therapeutic applications.
+Flow cytometry is equipped with cell-sorting capabilities that allow researchers to isolate specific cell populations for the next process, like further study or for therapeutic applications.
 This process is recognized as fluorescence-activated cell sorting (FACS), which is essential for different research and clinical applications.

 Conclusion: